seutje/LatentNoise/DEVLOG.md

 ## 2025-10-21 - Phase 11
 - Completed the orchestration layer by running the audio -> NN -> mapping -> physics -> render pipeline each animation frame, wiring HUD controls (play/seek/prev/next) plus keyboard events through shared handlers, and persisting playlist, safe mode, HUD visibility, and volume state.
 Validated the end-to-end loop in Chrome DevTools at http://127.0.0.1:8000 with a clean console and stable memory usage.

+## 2025-10-21 - Phase 12
+- Added frame-time monitoring with rolling FPS sampling, dynamic particle cap scaling, and render resolution throttling so the system proactively sheds load during stress and restores quality after sustained recovery.
+Reused scratch buffers in the renderer and physics bounds handling to eliminate per-frame allocations, and verified resize/visibility work is debounced so quality changes remain smooth.